 A totally different approach to dogs

 Then I found a very different method that understood what was really going on.
-This method is without a shadow of a doubt the simplest, gentlest and most logical way to change your dog’s behaviour.
+This method is without a shadow of a doubt the simplest, gentlest and most logical way to change your dog’s behavior.
 Based firmly on the dogs own communication signals they understand it immediately.

 Watching dogs change their behavior of their own free will is amazing.